open-voice-interoperability/website/site/content/post/announcing-the-open-voice-initiative.md

 _“Our Industry is facing an era where digital and physical are switching roles, for selling and for marketing and communication.
 Because of this blurring situation, we must push to create more cooperation across technologies and providers in order to build up our future together._

-_“Studying the evolution of commerce, I find AI-voice to be one of the most impactful and interesting innovations.
+_Studying the evolution of commerce, I find AI-voice to be one of the most impactful and interesting innovations.
 In the far future it will probably be enough just to think about what we want in order to have the package ringing at our door.
 As of today, though, we can already have conversations with a voice that knows us and that can do shopping for us.”_

 **Massimo Volpe | Chairman, FIRAE; Managing Director, Retail Institute Italy**